 My wife and I were at a business convention in Las Vegas when I picked a (then) new restaurant at the Venetian called Yardbird.
-Yardbird had received a nomination for best new restaurant by James Beard in 2012, for its original Miami location.
-Upon speaking with our waiter I asked, “Besides the fried chicken, what is the best thing on the menu?”
+Yardbird had received a nomination for the best new restaurant by James Beard in 2012 for its original Miami location.
+Upon speaking with our waiter, I asked, “Besides the fried chicken, what is the best thing on the menu?”
 He replied without hesitation that it was the green beans.
 He said it comes on a plate with smoked yogurt with sautéed green beans, cooked in rendered bacon fat and then topped with a toasted almond vinaigrette.
 We gave it a try and agreed that it was delicious.
-Upon returning home, I did a little investigation into the smoked yogurt sauce.
-Turns out it was first invented by Honolulu chef Ed Kenney of Town Restaurant.
-I’ve pieced together a recipe for you that taste so close, it might even be better!
+Upon returning home, I did a little investigation into the smoked yogurt sauce—Honolulu chef Ed Kenney of Town Restaurant invented first.
+So I’ve pieced together a recipe for you that tastes so close; it might even be better!

-- Spoon the yogurt into a standard 9x13 or 9x9 casserole dish and spread to cover the bottom of the dish.
-On an 18x24 sheet pan place two one gallon freezer bags half full of ice.
+- Spoon the yogurt into a standard 9x13 or 9x9 casserole dish and spread to cover the bottom of the container.
+On an 18x24 sheet pan, place two one-gallon freezer bags half full of ice.
 Pat down to make a smooth surface.
 Place the casserole dish with the yogurt over the ice to keep the yogurt cool.
-The idea here is not to cook the yogurt, just smoke it.
+The idea here is not to cook the yogurt; smoke it.

 - I'm fortunate enough to have a gas grill that has a dedicated smoking compartment.
 However, you don't need one like mine.
-You can make an aluminum smoking packet for any type of gas or charcoal grill with a lid.
-Just place any type of hardwood smoking chips into a self-fashioned square/rectangular piece of aluminum foil and poke a few holes in it.
-Place the wood chip packet over a lit burner or directly on a small amount of hot coals and close the lid.
+You can make an aluminum smoking packet for any gas or charcoal grill with a lid.
+Just place any hardwood smoking chips into a self-fashioned square/rectangular piece of aluminum foil and poke a few holes in it.
+Place the wood chip packet over a lit burner or directly on a few hot coals and close the lid.
 The grill should not be hot and barely noticeable that it's going, but with plenty of smoke.
 Smoke the yogurt for about 15-20 minutes.

-- The yogurt should have an off white tone (slightly highlighted yellow peaks).
+- The yogurt should have an off-white tone (slightly highlighted yellow peaks).
 Taste to see if the yogurt has taken on the smokiness of the wood chips.
 Remove and take back inside to finish.
-Add the yogurt and the rest of the ingredients in a food processor or blender and pulse until the mixture is thoroughly combined.
+Next, add the yogurt, the rest of the ingredients in a food processor (or blender) and pulse until the mixture is thoroughly combined.

 Toasted Almond Vinaigrette

-- In a dry skillet over medium high heat, lift and shake the almonds around the pan to evenly toast each side of the almonds.
+- In a dry skillet over medium-high heat, lift and shake the almonds around the pan to evenly toast each side of the almonds.
 It takes only a few minutes to get the almonds nice and brown, so stick with it to be sure they don't burn.
-Once the almonds look toasted, pour off into the vinaigrette to cool and incorporate into the dressing.
-The dressing can be stored until the time just before serving.
+Once the almonds look toasted, pour them into the vinaigrette to cool and incorporate them into the dressing.
+The dressing can be stored refrigerated until the time just before serving.

 Green Beans with Smoked Yogurt and Toasted Almond Vinaigrette

-- 1 lb of blanched green beans preferably thin french, blanched for 5-6 minutes in boiling salted water
+- 1 lb beans, blanched green (preferably thin french, blanched for 5-6 minutes in boiling salted water)

 - In a heavy skillet or pot over medium heat, render the bacon slices slowly.
-Once the bacon is cooked through and crispy, remove from the skillet, chop and reserve.
+Once the bacon is crispy, remove it from the skillet, chop, and reserve.

-- While the bacon fat is still hot add the 1 lb of blanched green beans and sauté until slightly charred and cooked through.
+- While the bacon fat is still hot, add 1 lb of blanched green beans and sauté until slightly charred and cooked.
 Add the fresh lemon juice and salt and pepper to taste.